-The Brooklyn and College Hill Heritage Conservation District Study originated as an outcome of the City of Guelph's Community Improvement Plan (CIP) for the Old University and Neighbourhoods Centennial area.
-The CIP, finalized in 2006, identified а potential area suitable for study under Part V of the Ontario Heritage Act generally including the banks of the Speed River to the north and lands adjacent to Gordon Street.
+The Brooklyn and College Hill Heritage Conservation District Study originated as an outcome the City of Guelph's Community Improvement Plan (CIP) for the Old University and Neighbourhoods Centennial area.
+The CIP, finalized in 2006, identified a potential suitable for study under Part V of Ontario Heritage generally including the banks of the Speed River to the north and lands adjacent to Gordon Street.